 - Most of Africa’s mammals have a clearly defined social structure, such as impala.

 - All these groups are temporary.
-Nyala join other nyala leave.
+Nyala join other Nyala leave.

 - The victorious bull uses bizarre stuttering movements and will slowly dance with a group of females, raising its head to show off its white underfur.

-About the Nyala
+About the Nyala for Hunters

-Description of Nyala
+Description of Your Game Quarry

 The Nyala is mainly active in the early morning and late evening at all times of the year.
 A shy animal, preferring thick cover and will only be seen in open spaces in the early morning or just before sundown.